GoogleChrome/chrome-extensions-samples/api-samples/Sandbox/sandboxed-content/sandboxed-content.md

 # Sandboxed Content

-This sample creates a window containing a sandboxed iframe (`sandbox.html`).
+This sample creates a tab containing a sandboxed iframe (`sandbox.html`).
 The sandbox uses `eval()` function to write some HTML to its own document.

 ## Overview